 This Côte d’Azur road trip explores arguably the most scenic and exotic parts of southern France‘s Côte d’Azur which lie between Nice and Italy.
-The scenery is absolutely stunning and no visit to Nice would be complete without exploring at least part of this nearby fabulous coastline with its magnificent mountains, great beaches and fabulous sea views.
+The scenery is absolutely amazing and no visit to Nice would be complete without exploring at least part of this nearby fabulous coastline with its magnificent mountains, great beaches and stunning sea views.

 Before you begin: Get a copy of the Michelin Departmental Map 341.
 This Côte d’Azur itinerary begins right next door to Nice at Villefranche-sur-Mer and continues along the coast via Beaulieu, Monaco and Menton on the Italian border.